Canon 1100D vs M10

 The Canon EOS 1100D (called Canon T3 in some regions) and the Canon EOS M10 are two digital cameras that were announced, respectively, in February 2011 and October 2015.
 The 1100D is a DSLR, while the M10 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 1100D has a resolution of 12.2 megapixel, whereas the M10 provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1100D has a resolution of 12.2 megapixels, whereas the M10 provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Canon 1100D and the Canon M10.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Canon 1100D and the Canon M10 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1100D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is considerably smaller (44 percent) than the Canon 1100D.
 Moreover, the M10 is substantially lighter (39 percent) than the 1100D.
 In this context, it is worth noting that neither the 1100D nor the M10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.